CUPID: Generative 3D Reconstruction via Joint Object and Pose Modeling: Appendix

 \subsection{Implementation}

-We train our model using several datasets, including ABO~\citep{collins2022abo}, HSSD~\citep{khanna2024habitat}, 3D-FUTURE~\citep{fu20213d}, and a subset of Objaverse-XL~\citep{deitke2023objaverse}, totaling approximately 260K 3D assets.
+\paragraph{Dataset.} We train our model using several datasets, including ABO~\citep{collins2022abo}, HSSD~\citep{khanna2024habitat}, 3D-FUTURE~\citep{fu20213d}, and a subset of Objaverse-XL~\citep{deitke2023objaverse}, totaling approximately 260K 3D assets.
 These artist-curated datasets are predominantly aligned to a canonical frame where the ground plane corresponds to \(z = 0\).
 Following TRELLIS~\citep{xiang2025structured}, we encode each asset into occupancy grids and structured latents that are suitable for training the flow transformer.
 The structured latents can be decoded into high-quality triangle meshes or Gaussian splats using the SLat decoders.

-To enable pose-grounded generation, we render 24 conditioning images from random viewpoints for each asset, with augmented focal lengths ranging from 24 mm to 200 mm.
-We then convert the camera pose and the coarse structure into a 3D occupancy grid and corresponding UV volume \(\{\point_i, \pixcoord_i(\pose)\}_{i=1}^{\numpts}\), as described in the main paper.
-We first train a 3D VAE to encode the full UV volume of shape \(64 \times 64 \times 64\) into 3D latents of shape \(16 \times 16 \times 16\), which are concatenated with occupancy latents for training the first flow model \(\sflow\).
-Then, a second flow model \(\lflow\) is trained to generate the structured latents $\{ \feat_i \}_{i=1}^{\numpts}$ based on the occupancy grid.
+To enable diverse camera generation, we render 24 conditioning images from random viewpoints for each asset, with augmented focal lengths ranging from 24 mm to 200 mm.